MahbubKhoda/android_feature_extraction/README.md

-# android_feature_extraction
+# Extracting features from Android apks
-Python codes for extracting features from Android apps using Androguard
+Python codes for extracting features for malware analysis from Android apps using Androguard